dragonflyoss/Dragonfly2/CONTRIBUTING.md

 the version of tools used in the development environment.
 Here are some dependents with specific version:

-* golang : v1.15
+* golang: v1.15
-* misspell : latest
+* misspell: latest
-* shellCheck : latest
+* shellCheck: latest
 * docker: latest

-When you develop the Dragonfly project at the local environment, you should use subcommands of Makefile to help yourself to check and build the latest version of Dragonfly.
+When you develop the Dragonfly project in the local environment, you should use subcommands of Makefile to help yourself to check and build the latest version of Dragonfly.
-For the convenience of developers, we use the docker to build Dragonfly.
+For the convenience of developers, we use docker to build Dragonfly.
 It can reduce problems of the developing environment.

 ### Golang Dependency Management